dgroomes/electron-playground/realistic/README.md

     * You will then need to find the `.dmg` file in the `out` directory and install it.

+## Instructions for React DevTools

+When you develop a React application, you'll likely want the power of the excellent [React Developer Tools](https://react.dev/learn/react-developer-tools) which helps you see the React component tree and inspect the props and state of each component.
+Usually, we use this as a browser extension.
+Unfortunately, in an Electron environment in 2023 we don't have that option because of the after-effects of the Manifest V3 and rightful challenges to implementing it in projects like Electron.
+See these discussions for more
+information:

+* [`electron/electron` GitHub issue #37876: *[Bug] chrome.scripting API not implemented for extensions using Manifest V3*](https://github.com/electron/electron/issues/37876)
+* [`electron/electron` GitHub issue #36545: *[Bug] Failed to load React Devtools*](https://github.com/electron/electron/issues/36545)
+* [`facebook/react` GitHub issue #25843: *[DevTools Bug]: Electron support broken in 4.27*](https://github.com/facebook/react/issues/25843)

+Fortunately, React Developer Tools is designed to run in many different environments.
+We just have to eject from our normal expectation of using it as a browser extension and instead run it in a "standalone" mode, as suggested by [this StackOverflow answer](https://stackoverflow.com/a/74330841) which points to the (very nice) documentation in the [`react-devtools` package](https://github.com/facebook/react/tree/main/packages/react-devtools#usage-with-react-dom).
+It's a bit circuitous, because the standalone React Developer Tools is itself an Electron app, but it works.

+Follows these instructions to install and run React Developer Tools in standalone mode and connect it to from our app:

+1. Install React Developer Tools globally:
+   * ```shell
+     npm install -g react-devtools
+     ```
+2. Run React Developer Tools in standalone mode:
+   * ```shell
+     react-devtools
+     ```
+3. Run our app but with a special flag to connect to the standalone React Developer Tools:
+   * ```shell
+     npm run start:react-devtools
+     ```

 ## Notes

 https://www.electronforge.io/config/plugins/webpack